Automatic Dependent Surveillance–Broadcast: India

 The Airports Authority of India (AAI), which manages the country's airspace, first commissioned German company Comsoft to install ADS-B ground stations at 14 airport sites nationwide in 2012.
 Comsoft finished installing seven new ADS-B ground stations under a second phase of deployment which India subsequently integrated into its ATC system in 2014, thus completing its ground network for automatic dependent surveillance-broadcast (ADS-B) tracking of aircraft.

 In line with the International Civil Aviation Organization's aviation system block upgrade plan, AAI has said that its ADS-B network will provide redundant, satellite-based surveillance where radar coverage exists, fill gaps in surveillance where radar coverage is not possible due to high terrain or remote airspace and enable it to share ADS-B data with neighboring countries.
 The network covers the Indian subcontinent, plus parts of the Bay of Bengal and the Arabian Sea.

 Sweden

 LFV Group in Sweden has implemented a nationwide ADS-B network with 12 ground stations.
-Installation commenced during spring 2006, and the network was fully (technically) operational in 2007.
-An ADS-B–supported system is planned for operational usage in Kiruna, Sweden, during spring 2009.
+Installation commenced during the spring of 2006, and the network was fully (technically) operational in 2007.
+An ADS-B–supported system was opened in Spring 2009, and is currently operational in Kiruna, Sweden.
 Based on the VDL Mode 4 standards, the network of ground stations can support services for ADS-B, TIS-B, FIS-B, GNS-B (DGNSS augmentation) and point-to-point communication, allowing aircraft equipped with VDL 4-compliant transceivers to lower fuel consumption and reduce flight times.